imranreee/Espresso-UI-Automation-For-Android-App/README.md

-# Andorid App UI Automation
+# Android App UI Automation
 Mobile App UI Automation by using Android Espresso!
 The intriguing aspect is how simple it is to inspect and interact with elements.

 How it actually [executing](https://youtu.be/w-pEOqjIgUY)